chris-martin/sdfs/README.md

       Client connected to localhost/127.0.0.1:8443.

-  The host and port to which the client connects are specified in the config, which can be modified with the "set" command.
+  The host and port to which the client connects are specified in the config, which can be modified before starting the server/client with the "set" command.

       sdfs> set host yourservername
       sdfs> set port 8080